 In February 2005, the Kyoto Protocol to the United Nations Framework Convention on Climate Change (or the Kyoto Protocol) entered into force.
 Pursuant to the Kyoto Protocol, adopting countries are required to implement national programs to reduce emissions of greenhouse gases.
 In December 2009, more than 27 nations, including the United States, entered into the Copenhagen Accord.
 The Copenhagen Accord is non-binding, but is intended to pave the way for a comprehensive, international treaty on climate change.
+In December 2015 the Paris Agreement (or the Paris Agreement) was adopted by 195 countries at the 21st Session of the Conference of Parties (commonly known as COP 21, a conference of the countries which are parties to the United Nations Framework Convention on Climate Change; the COP is the highest decision-making authority of this organization).
+The Paris Agreement deals with greenhouse gas emission reduction measures and targets from 2020 in order to limit the global temperature increases above pre-industrial levels to not more than 1.5° Celsius.
+Although shipping was ultimately not included in the Paris Agreement, it is expected that the adoption of the Paris Agreement may lead to regulatory changes in relation to curbing greenhouse gas emissions from shipping.
 In July 2011, the IMO adopted regulations imposing technical and operational measures for the reduction of greenhouse gas emissions.
 These new regulations formed a new chapter in Annex VI and became effective on January 1, 2013.
 The new technical and operational measures include the "Energy Efficiency Design Index," which is mandatory for newbuilding vessels, and the "Ship Energy Efficiency Management Plan," which is mandatory for all vessels.
 In addition, the IMO is evaluating various mandatory measures to reduce greenhouse gas emissions from international shipping, which may include market-based instruments or a carbon tax.
 In October 2014, the IMO's MEPC agreed in principle to develop a system of data collection regarding fuel consumption of ships.
+Work on the development of such a system continued during 2015.
 The EU also has indicated that it intends to propose an expansion of an existing EU emissions trading regime to include emissions of greenhouse gases from vessels, and individual countries in the EU may impose additional requirements.
-The EU is currently considering a proposal for a regulation establishing a system of monitoring, reporting and verification of greenhouse gas shipping emissions (or MRV system).
-The proposed MRV system may be the precursor to a market-based mechanism to be adopted in the future.
+The EU recently adopted Regulation (EU) 2015/757 on the monitoring, reporting and verification of CO2 emissions from vessels (or the MRV Regulation) which entered into force on July 1, 2015.
+The MRV Regulation is to generally apply to all vessels over 5,000 gross tonnage, irrespective of flag, in respect of CO2 emissions released during intra-EU voyages and EU incoming and outgoing voyages.
+The first reporting period will commence on January 1, 2018.
+The monitoring, reporting and verification system adopted by the MRV Regulation may be the precursor to a market-based mechanism to be adopted in the future.
 In the United States, the EPA issued an "endangerment finding" regarding greenhouse gases under the Clean Air Act.
 While this finding in itself does not impose any requirements on our industry, it authorizes the EPA to regulate directly greenhouse gas emissions through a rule-making process.
 In addition, climate change initiatives are being considered in the United States Congress and by individual states.
 Any passage of new climate control legislation or other regulatory initiatives by the IMO, EU, the United States or other countries or states where we operate that restrict emissions of greenhouse gases could have a significant financial and operational impact on our business that we cannot predict with certainty at this time.